vitamin-c-vs-niacinamide-which-is-best-for-skin

 • Niacinamide’s Extras: Barrier repair, hydration retention, oil control, anti-inflammatory effects

-Together, these benefits mean you get a two-pronged approach to skin improvement.
+Together, these benefits provide a two-pronged approach to skin improvement.
 Many experts suggest using both: vitamin C for its potent brightening and protective properties, and niacinamide for its gentler soothing and barrier-strengthening effects.

 In fact, one review notes that both “reduce hyperpigmentation and boost collagen synthesis”, making them complementary (the MeDermatology).